-Incorporating his degree in math was easy to do.
-One of his first projects was to standardize the company’s data.
+Incorporating his degree in maths was easy to do.
+One of his first projects was to standardise the company’s data.

 “It was in a huge spreadsheet and it was out of control – there was nothing you could do with it.
 They gave it to me as an intern and asked me to figure it out,” says Tate.
 “It took me a couple of days to streamline it.
 I think they thought it was going to keep me busy for a lot longer.”

 Impressed with his work, Tate was put on more projects.
 He quickly learned how to do the day-to-day tasks of an account manager, including paying agent commissions, tracking royalty payments, and settling tours when clients were out on the road.

 Tate soon moved on to tackling tasks that were outside the scope of day-to-day operations.
 This ranged from building an internal database to track royalties to collecting and presenting data to clients in an accessible way.

 “My background in maths and problem-solving is what enabled me to do all of those things.
 I’m not intimidated by a new problem, I’m excited by it.”

 “I really think that if you just have success in business and not personally that it counts for nothing.
 My wife and children come first.”